Selected walks in the Shropshire Hills

 The Shropshire Hills are exceptional walking country: rugged enough to excite; gentle enough to pose no danger.
 And all the while presenting discovery after discovery, beneath a tableau of big, wide skies, commanding views, and tranquil valleys.

 We’ve selected just a few walks around specific themes and in specific areas, but Shropshire’s Great Outdoors website enables you to search for walks in particular areas and around specific themes.
-Or have a look at ViewRanger for links to many resources, selectable by length and location.

 History and heritage walks

 Newcastle-on-Clun Walk.
 An eight-and-three-quarter-mile walk, first of all exploring an impressive section of the Offa’s Dyke Path National Trail, then returning via part of the Shropshire Way – and then following an old green lane back to Newcastle, with the option of visiting the Fron Iron Age hill fort.
-Stay at the Baron at Bucknell; White Horse Inn, Clun.
+Stay at the White Horse Inn, Clun.

 Hill Forts and Woodlands of Bury Ditches – A four-and-a-half-mile walk from Clun following the Shropshire Way to Bury Ditches, and taking three to four hours.